Disclaimer

 • falling over after exerting themselves

-Other health problems that may shorten the average life expectancy of a Great Dane include Cancer, and particularly bone Cancer, which can be a common problem in these dogs.
+Other health problems that may shorten the average life expectancy of a Great Dane include Cancer, particularly bone Cancer, which can be a common problem in these dogs.
 Look out for swollen joints that give your dog some pain.
 Chemotherapy may be an option to help extend your dog’s life expectancy if it has Bone Cancer.

 • diarrhea